-In the eye, a clear liquid call the aqueous humor circulates inside the front portion of it.
+Inside your eye, a clear liquid called the aqueous humor circulates inside the front portion.
 To maintain a healthy level of pressure, a small amount of this fluid is produced constantly while an equal amount flows out of the eye through its own drainage system.
-If this drain is blocked, the excess fluid can’t flow out of the eye and will push against the optic nerve and cause permanent damage.
+Similar to a sink backing up, if this drain is blocked, the excess fluid cannot flow out of the eye and will push against the optic nerve thereby causing permanent damage.

 Who is at Risk for Glaucoma?

 - farsightedness or nearsightedness

 - thinner central corneal thickness

 - systemic health problems, including diabetes, migraine headaches, and poor circulation

 Regular eye exams are the best way to detect glaucoma.
 Here are some of the test that are performed at a glaucoma evaluation: